- Search The Registry

 Dr. Calvin O. Butts III

-He was born in New York City, his father Calvin O. Butts II was a cook and his mother worked in the welfare department.
-When he was young, the family moved to Queens where he attended public schools.
-He graduated from Flushing High School where he was elected President of the Senior Class of 1967.
-During the summers, his parents sent him to his grandmothers' homes in rural Georgia where he earned his Bachelor of Arts degree in Philosophy from Morehouse College.
+He was born in New York City, his father Calvin O. Butts II was a cook, and his mother worked in the welfare department.
+When he was young, the family moved to Queens, where he attended public schools.
+He graduated from Flushing High School, elected President of the Senior Class of 1967.
+During the summers, his parents sent him to his grandmothers' homes in rural Georgia, where he earned his Bachelor of Arts degree in Philosophy from Morehouse College.

 He returned home and earned a Master of Divinity Degree in Church History from Union Theological Seminary and a Doctor of Ministry in Church and Public Policy from Drew University.
 Rev. Dr. Calvin O. Butts, III, is President of the Council of Churches of the City of New York; Chairman of the Board of Managers for the C.T.
 Walker Housing Corporation; Vice-chair of The Board of Directors of United Way of New York City; member of The Central Park Conservancy Board, and many other committees.
 He is the Chairman of the National Affiliate Development Initiative of the National Black Leadership Commission on AIDS (BLCA) and a founding member of the organization's Board of Commissioners.

-Butts has received numerous awards and commendations for his efforts, including Man of the Year, Morehouse College Alumni Association; The Morehouse College Candle Award; The William M. Moss Distinguished Brotherhood Award; The Louise Fisher Morris Humanitarian Award; and more than 300 other awards and commendations.
-Dr. Butts is a member of Kappa Alpha Psi Fraternity, Prince Hall Masons, and has received the 33rd and final degree in Masonry.
-He has been listed twice as a New York Power Broker and has been recognized as a Living Treasure by the New York City Chamber of Commerce and Industry.
-Dr. Butts has traveled to Africa, Europe, The Middle East, South America, Cuba, and throughout the Caribbean Islands.
+Butts received numerous awards and commendations for his efforts, including Man of the Year, Morehouse College Alumni Association; The Morehouse College Candle Award, The William M. Moss Distinguished Brotherhood Award; The Louise Fisher Morris Humanitarian Award, and more than 300 other awards and commendations.
+Dr. Butts was a Kappa Alpha Psi Fraternity, Prince Hall Masons, and has received the 33rd and final degree in Masonry.
+He has been listed twice as a New York Power Broker and recognized as a Living Treasure by the New York City Chamber of Commerce and Industry.
+Dr. Butts has traveled to Africa, Europe, The Middle East, South America, Cuba, and the Caribbean Islands.

-Since 1989, he is the pastor of Abyssinian Baptist Church in New York City and President of the State University of New York College at Old Westbury.
-Dr. Butts was one of the founders of Abyssinian Development Corporation (ADC), a not-for-profit comprehensive community-based organization that is responsible for over $300 million in housing and commercial development in Harlem.
-Dr. Butts was also instrumental in the establishment of Thurgood Marshall Academy for Learning and Social Change, a public intermediate and high school under the direction of ADC.
+Since 1989, he was the pastor of Abyssinian Baptist Church in New York City and President of the State University of New York College at Old Westbury.
+Dr. Butts was one of the founders of the Abyssinian Development Corporation (ADC).
+This not-for-profit comprehensive community-based organization is responsible for over $300 million in housing and commercial development in Harlem.
+Dr. Butts was also instrumental in establishing Thurgood Marshall Academy for Learning and Social Change, a public intermediate and high school under the direction of ADC.